James F. Oyster: Personal life

 In 1900, Oyster built a summer residence in Bethesda, Maryland called Strathmore Hall.
 He sold the mansion in 1908 to Charles Corby.

 Oyster had a son and a daughter: James F. and Helene.
 Oyster died on May 19, 1925.
 He was buried at Oak Hill Cemetery in Washington, D.C.
 His funeral was attended by President Calvin Coolidge.

 Legacy

 The James F. Oyster School opened in 1926, at 29th and Calvert Street NW in Woodley Park, Washington, D.C.
 It was named after Oyster.
 In the 1960s and 1970s, the school became bilingual with the influx of Spanish-speaking immigrants to Washington, D.C.
-Today, it is called the Oyster-Adams Bilingual School.
+It was later named Oyster-Adams Bilingual School.